trexrush/algs/README.md

 ## Todo (roughly in order)

+- finish PWA by caching fetch results and finishing offline support
 - make the ratio of image to alg like 25/75 on mobile (and increase font)
 - learn tailwind better + setup theming
 - add an info component to tell ppl that they can click the image to get an algvis
 - create gridlayout
 - come up with / implement a good system for local images
-- cache VC results
-- image, serviceworker, astro-compress and prefetch astro integrations (PWA / Load Optimization)
+- image, astro-compress and prefetch astro integrations (Load Time Optimization)
 - maintain collapsed / selected algs in localstorage
 - option to invert an alg to show the right handed version (change name?
 EDIT - or just style the component to show that its inverted)
 - link to twizzle? link to trainer once thats set up?